 - a) Main permitted uses are limited to:

-- i) Non-residential uses including child care centres, retail uses, personal service office uses, uses and restaurants in the first storey of any building located adjacent to а Collector Road;
+- i) Non-residential uses including child care centres, retail uses, personal service uses, office uses and restaurants in the first storey of any building located adjacent to a Collector Road:

-- ii) Public service uses;
+- ii) Public service uses:

 - iii) Multiple dwellings;

 - iv) Block townhouse dwellings; and,

 - v) Low-rise apartment dwellings.

 - b) Permitted complementary uses are set out below:

-- i) Home occupations subject to Section D1.3.1.4 of this Plan; and,
+- Home occupations subject to Section D1.3.1.4 of this Plan; and,

 - ii) Accessory apartments subject to Section D1.3.1.6 of this Plan.